cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 ---------------
 In order to use Spark2, you must first install Spark2 on your cluster.
 If both Spark1 and Spark2 are installed, you must set SPARK_MAJOR_VERSION to 2 in cdap-env.
+In addition, you must set Spark2 as a service dependency of CDAP.
+This can be done in the Configuration section of CDAP, by searching for 'dependency'.

+You can verify that Spark2 is being used by CDAP by looking at stdout of the CDAP master.
+As the master is starting up, you should see a line with 'SPARK_COMPAT=spark2_2.11'.

 When Spark2 is in use, Spark1 programs cannot be run.
 Similarly, when Spark1 is in use, Spark2 programs cannot be run.